MicrosoftDocs/OfficeDocs-SharePoint/migration/Asynchronous-metadata-read-api.md

 ## Output Parameters

-AsyncMigrationRead is expected to return a list of fields including JobID of the unique URL, encryptionKey, azureContainerManifestUrl, and azureReportUri in the SPAsyncReadJobInfo structure.
+AsyncMigrationRead is expected to return a list of fields including JobID of the unique URL, encryptionKey, azureContainerManifestUrl, and jobQueueUri in the SPAsyncReadJobInfo structure.

 #### UniqueJobID
 *public Guid JobId { get; set; }*</br>